JordanSpencerWu/jordan-wu-deprecated-2/src/books/2017/mindfulness.md

 ---
-author: [Mark Williams, And, Danny Penman]
+author: [Mark Williams, Danny Penman]
 date: 2017-06-21
 description: In this life, you must control your mind.
 It's the first step to conquering the self and to live a peaceful life in this frantic world.
 This book holds many meditation practices for you to apply in your everyday life.
 seo-description: Mindfulness - an eight-week plan for finding peace in a frantic world by Mark Williams and Danny Penman notes.